InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 Requirements for the interface:
 - The function <code>__gpp</code> must always be a function and cannot be any other type, even if only temporarily on initialization – the API must be able to handle calls at all times.
 - The command must always be a string.
-- The callback must be either a function or null.
+- The callback must always be a function.
 - Parameter can be of mixed type depending on used command
-- The return value of the function is of mixed type depending on used command
 - If a CMP cannot immediately respond to a query, the CMP must queue all calls to the function and execute them later.
 The CMP must execute the commands in the same order in which the function was called.
 - A CMP must support all generic commands.
 All generic commands must always be available when a <code>__gpp</code> function is present on the page.
 This means that “[stub code](#stubcode)” that supports all generic commands must be in place before/during CMP load.